milofultz/swiki/README.md

 * `markdown.html` - This file exists with only backlinks, as no file with a title of 'Markdown' exists.
 * `page.html` - This file exists with only backlinks, for the same reason.
 * `index.html` - The index and sitemap, containing the rendered contents of `.index.md` and a sitemap of all three above pages.
+* `fatfile.html` - The fatfile containing the contents of every page.

 ### Rendering